buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The following sections provide an architectural overview over the proposed solution.
 The solution is described in prosa text, as well as usual software engineering diagrams with explanations.
-First, a description of the solution gives an intro about the idea, then the architecture shows the general overview of the solution followed by sequence and communication definitions.
+First, a description of the solution gives an introduction about the idea, then the architecture shows the general overview of the solution followed by sequence and communication definitions.